 Jocelyn has a busy private psychology practice in Sydney’s inner-west where she sees high schoolers to baby-boomers and works with both individuals and families.
 She is trained in Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT) and Gottman Couples Therapy (level 1).
 She uses a range of creative and practical techniques to inspire positive change.

 Jocelyn has a warm, humorous and engaging presentation style, and the ability to put scientific research into practical perspectives.
 She regularly called upon to comment in the media on a range of issues and present to various groups about the impacts of technology and improving digital wellbeing.
 In 2019, provided a keynote to 2500 educators at EduTechAU and spoken at the renowned Happiness and It’s Causes conference.
-She has appeared ABC TV’s QandA panel twice (in June 2019 and October 2020).
+She has appeared ABC TV’s QandA panel twice in 2019 and 2020.